 Most DIY smart mirrors are possible because of IR frames.
 The electronic frames are based on light-beam interruption.
 Typically, an IR frame will have LEDs on one side and Light detectors on the opposite side.
 By placing a finger within the frame, you interrupt the streaming beams, and the IR sensor can coordinate where you’ve touched.

 When you combine this technology with a double-sided mirror, a computer monitor, and a CPU called a Raspberry Pi, you can create a stunning effect similar to a sci-fi film.
+It will very helpful for mirror exercise canada.

 How much does it cost to make a smart mirror?